uvarc/rc-website/content/about/people/periyasamy.md

 subjects = [
   "python", "software-development","api"
 ]
-active = false
+active = true
 +++

 Hari is currently a fourth-year UVA student pursuing computer science and applied statistics with a concentration in data science.
 At Research computing, he has helped out with the maintenance of the website, which is based in Hugo.
 He has also helped out on the software development side of research computing to create some Flask-based APIs in python.
-He is currently a software development engineer at Amazon (AWS) focusing on security tools, and is planning to return for the Fall and Spring semester.
+He interneda as a software development engineer at Amazon (AWS) focusing on security tools, and has returned for his final year at Research Computing.

 ##### Education